Martlgap/FaceIDLight/README.md

 - [ ] GPU support
 - [ ] Resolution-dependent model-selection
 - [ ] Multithreading for multiple faces
-- [ ] OpenCV Window freezes on MacOS when quitting
+- [x] OpenCV Window freezes on MacOS when quitting (seemed to be fixed)

 ## Requirements